-On November 24, 1971, a man in a dark suit, white shirt, and sunglasses bought a ticket in the name of Dan Cooper on the 2:50 P.M.
+On November 24, what is ed 1971, physician a man in a dark suit, treatment white shirt, and sunglasses bought a ticket in the name of Dan Cooper on the 2:50 P.M.
 Northwest Orient flight from Portland to Seattle.
 Once aboard the plane, he passed a note to a flight attendant.
 He was carrying a bomb, he said, and he wanted two hundred thousand dollars, four parachutes, and “no funny stuff.”
 In Seattle, the passengers and flight attendants were allowed to leave, and the F.B.I. handed over the parachutes and the money in used twenty-dollar bills.
 Cooper then told the pilot to fly slowly at ten thousand feet in the direction of Nevada, and not long after takeoff, somewhere over southwest Washington, he gathered up the ransom, lowered the plane’s back stairs, and parachuted into the night.

 In the aftermath of Cooper’s leap, “para-jacking,” as it was known, became an epidemic in American skies.
 Of the thirty-one hijackings in the United States the following year, nineteen were attempts at Cooper-style extortion, and in fifteen of those cases the hijackers demanded parachutes so that they, too, could leap to freedom.
 It was a crime wave unlike any America had seen, and in response Boeing installed a special latch on its 727 model which prevented the tail stairs from being lowered in flight.
 The latch was known as the Cooper Vane, and it seemed, at the time, to be an effective response to the reign of terror in the skies.
 Of course, it was not.
 The Cooper Vane just forced hijackers to come up with ideas other than parachuting out of planes.